monyxie/qr-lite/README.md

 1. Run `yarn dev` to watch source files and automatically build the add-on when they change.
 1. Load the temporary add-on by going to `about:debugging#/runtime/this-firefox`, then click "Load Temporary Add-on.." and choose `dist/manifest.json` in the project root.

+Use the script in `/opencv` to update the pre-built OpenCV library and wasm.

 ## Building